marcuskan/marcuskan.github.io/about.markdown

 permalink: /about/
 ---

 Hi, I'm Marcus.
-I write about thoughts on ITSM, productivity, and miscellaneous ramblings.
+I write about thoughts on IT Service Management, IT strategy, productivity, and miscellaneous ramblings.

-<button type="button" class="btn btn-primary">Primary</button>